JUnit4 provides two annotations (

 test class.
 These complement the more-often used

-which are applied to methods that are run one per test class.
+which are applied to methods that are run once per test method.

 @AfterClass methods without making an instance

 of the test class, meaning that the methods must be

 to run any

 Suppress false positives by adding the suppression annotation